What size stove will I need?

 - You will find your flue will become restricted or blocked with creosote (tar).
 This is highly dangerous as it is exceedingly flammable and the prime cause of chimney fires.

-If you have a local friendly merchant then you can use him for regular deliveries.
+- If you have a local friendly merchant then you can use him for regular deliveries.
 Most folk will buy wood and store it in a wood store.
 This has the advantage of ensuring the wood is dry and conditioned.
 It is also there when you need it.
 If you have room, build a wood store, or use space in the shed.
 Ideally, try to stay one year ahead.
 That way you will ensure you are only burning well seasoned wood.
-We do offer a wood store building service - these aren't your flat packed stores you sometimes see in DIY shops.
-These are solid, bespoke and built to withstand the test of time and the elements.

 Is coal smokeless fuel?

 No!!
 Multifuel stoves are not designed to burn it and doing so may invalidate your warranty.
 Bituminous, house or lump coal burns with long flames which play around and above the throat plate directly onto the underside of the top of your stove which may result in burned out throat plates and cracked top plates.
 It also creates huge quantities of soot with all the associated blocked flue and black glass issues.
 Don't do it!!